Skip to main content

 Academic

-The relationship between a patient, their health data, a wellness application, and a is governed by a complex regulatory framework architected primarily by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its subsequent modifications, notably the HITECH Act.
+The relationship between a patient, their health data, a wellness application, and a health plan is governed by a complex regulatory framework architected primarily by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its subsequent modifications, notably the HITECH Act.

 A Business Associate Agreement (BAA) is the contractual instrument that extends HIPAA’s protective mantle from a Covered Entity (the health plan) to a Business Associate (the app developer).
 Understanding the necessity of confirming this agreement requires a deep appreciation for the nature of the data itself, especially when viewed through the lens of advanced hormonal and metabolic therapies.